 - Invests in repairing aging drinking water and wastewater infrastructure

-- Gives small and rural communities the assistance they need to clean up and prevent pollution in their drinking water and wastewater systems
+- Gives small and rural communities assistance in the cleanup and prevention of pollution in their drinking water and wastewater systems

 - Provides technical assistance to states to help complying with expensive and burdensome EPA regulatory standards that states cannot afford

-Details on Key Provisions in America’s Water Infrastructure Act:
+Key Provisions in America’s Water Infrastructure Act would:

-- The legislation would cut bureaucratic red tape to ensure local communities have more control over which projects receive funding.
+- Cut bureaucratic red tape to ensure local communities have more control over which projects receive support.

-- The bill allows for sediment management plans for Army Corps and Bureau of Reclamation reservoirs to restore the active water storage capacity of these reservoirs.
+- Allow for sediment management plans for Army Corps and Bureau of Reclamation reservoirs to restore the active water storage capacity of these reservoirs.
 Many of these reservoirs have lost a significant amount of water storage capacity due to sediment build up.

-- The bill increases transparency during the permitting process for new water storage projects done by a state or local government.
-This provision will allow the Army Crops to more clearly and quickly assess and communicate the purpose and need, and draft permit conditions, on proposed new or modified water storage projects.
-The bill also allows for district level determinations by the Army Corps on purpose and need, and permit conditions, to be challenged and reviewed by a new board of appeals at the request of the applicant, prior to a final federal permit decision.
+- Increase transparency during the permitting process for new water storage projects done by a state or local government.
+This provision will allow the Army Crops to more clearly and quickly assess and communicate the purpose and need, on proposed new or modified water storage projects.

-- Reauthorizes WIFIA and the SRF WIN Act which authorizes millions of dollars to accelerate investments in our nation’s water infrastructure, leveraging to billions of dollars in investment.
+- Reauthorize WIFIA and the SRF WIN Act which authorizes millions of dollars to accelerate investments in our nation’s water infrastructure, leveraging to billions of dollars in investment.

-- The legislation extends until 2028 the program to address the deferred maintenance needs of Bureau of Indian Affairs (BIA) dams.
+- Extend until 2030 the program to address the deferred maintenance needs of Bureau of Indian Affairs (BIA) dams.
 These dams protect communities across the West from dangerous floods.

-- The bill establishes a ten-year pilot program to expedite the review of applications for permits to expand small city (80,000 people or less) reservoirs to increase water storage and supply if the city water supplies have been polluted from legacy Department of Defense (DOD) activities where mitigation is occurring.
+- Establish a ten-year pilot program to expedite the review of applications for permits to expand small city (80,000 people or less) reservoirs to increase water storage and supply if the city water supplies have been polluted from legacy Department of Defense (DOD) activities where mitigation is occurring.

-- This legislation extends the Indian Irrigation Fund through fiscal year 2028.
+- Extend the Indian Irrigation Fund through fiscal year 2028.
 This fund was created in the WIIN Act and is used for maintenance, repair, and replacement activities of Indian irrigation projects.

-Read the text of S. 2800, America's Water Infrastructure Act of 2018, as passed by committee here.
+Read the text of America’s Water Infrastructure Act here.

 Additional Infrastructure Legislation